Skip to Content

 Unfortunately, Moraine Lake has become a victim of its own popularity, and it’s kind of a pain to get to.
 Because of crowding, Moraine Lake Road will be closed to personal vehicles as of 2023.
 You will have to do a bit of planning to be able to go there (see below).
 Even still, you absolutely must stop here on your 3 day trip to Banff, as it really is worth it, I promise!

 Even if you no longer have the option of getting up at 3am to get to Moraine Lake for sunrise (yes, people actually did that!), I still recommend getting an early start.
-Plan on getting on one of the early bird shuttles, which start as early as 6:30am, to really make the most of your day!
+Plan on getting on one of the early bird shuttles.
+In 2024, Parks Canada introduced a sunrise shuttle option as well.

 Getting to Moraine Lake